ACT Block Grant Authority

 Master Plan Grants Program

-The Master Plan Grants Program (MGP) has been established by ACTBGA as an extension to the existing capital works grant program (CGP) offered by the Australian Government, for the 2024 funding year.
+The Master Plan Grants Program (MGP) has been established by ACTBGA as an extension to the existing capital works grant program (CGP) offered by the Australian Government, from the 2024 funding year.

-The operation of this program beyond the initial round in 2024 will depend on ACTBGA participant school uptake and available program funds; however, it is expected that this program may extend over 2025 and its continuation will be reviewed thereafter.
+The operation of this program beyond the 2025 round will depend on ACTBGA participant school uptake and available funds.
+It is expected that this program may extend over 2026, and its continuation will be reviewed thereafter.

 Learn More